IMRO – Bulgarian National Movement

-VMRO – Bulgarian National Movement (ВМРО – Българско национално движение), commonly known as VMRO/IMRO and VMRO-BND/IMRO-BNM, is a far-right, nationalist and populist political party in Bulgaria.
+IMRO – Bulgarian National Movement (IMRO–BNM, ВМРО – Българско Национално Движение, VMRO–BND) is a far-right, nationalist, and populist political party in Bulgaria.
 The party espouses anti-Romani, anti-Muslim and anti-immigration stances.

 History

-The VMRO acronym is derived from the Internal Macedonian Revolutionary Organization (IMRO), a historic Bulgarian-led revolutionary political organization in the Macedonia and Thrace regions of the Ottoman Empire, which the party claims as its predecessor, like its counterpart in North Macedonia - VMRO-DPMNE.
+The IMRO acronym is derived from the Internal Macedonian Revolutionary Organization (IMRO), a historic Bulgarian-led revolutionary political organization in the Macedonia and Thrace regions of the Ottoman Empire, which the party claims as its predecessor, like its counterpart in North Macedonia - VMRO-DPMNE.
 The appendage "BND" stands for "Bulgarian National Movement".

 At the time of its founding in 1990, it was a nationalist cultural organization named VMRO-Union of Macedonian Associations (VMRO-SMD).
 Despite not being a political party, VMRO‐SMD gained two parliamentary seats in 1994 and 1997 by participating in the coalition of the Union of Democratic Forces, the main center‐right party in Bulgaria at the time.
 At the fourth congress in 1997, VMRO-SMD dropped SMD from its name.
 It published pamphlets denying the legitimacy of a separate Macedonian nation, while also advocating for the Bulgarian character of Macedonia.
 In 1997, the organization elected Krasimir Karakachanov as its president, who in 1999 transformed the organization into a political party.
 The decision to transform the cultural organization into a political party led to a significant portion of members leaving in disagreement.
 The members who left established a new cultural organization called VMRO–Union of Macedonian Organizations (VMRO-SMO).
 In the 1999 local elections, the party gained 5.9 percent votes, appointing five mayors.
 In 2000 another VMRO splinter organization was established, claiming to be the descendant of the historic IMRO.
 Karakachanov accused both organizations of trying to steal the party's properties.

 In 2001, the Sofia youth organization of the party criticized Karakachanov during the party congress, arguing that the party had lost its direction and accused Karakachanov of using the party for personal gain.
 It gradually transformed into a right-wing populist party in the 2000s under Karakachanov's leadership.
 VMRO-BND's rhetoric was less explicitly nationalist in the early years of Bulgaria's transition to democracy but became more nationalistic in the 2000s.
 In 2001, the party participated in the parliamentary elections in a coalition with George's Day Movement, and gained 3.6 percent of the vote.
 In 2004, it added "Bulgarian National Movement" to its name.
 On the eve of the June 2005 parliamentary elections, the party joined the coalition Bulgarian People's Union.
 In the 2005 elections, the party gained 5.2 percent of the vote and had six out of the coalition's 13 MPs.